box/developer.box.com/content/guides/box-mcp/self-hosted/index.md

 1. Open Cursor app.
 2. Click the cog icon located in the right-top corner to open settings.
-3. Within Cursor Settings tab, select `MCP`.
+3. Within the Cursor Settings tab, select `MCP`.
-4. Click `Add new global MCP server` button, this will open the `mcp.json` file.
+4. Click the `Add new global MCP server` button, this will open the `mcp.json` file.
 5. Paste the following JSON with updated values with your local setup:

 ```json